Anthony O'Connor (footballer): Plymouth Argyle

 On 2 February 2015, O'Connor signed for Plymouth Argyle, with Plymouth taking over Blackburn's existing contract for the defender, which was set to expire at the end of the season.
-John Sheridan admitted that his side missed O'Connor because of the high standards he sets.
-A vastly successful spell followed, which saw the League Two side rocket up to 4th in the table.
+Sheridan admitted that his side missed O'Connor because of the high standards he sets.
+A successful spell followed, which saw the League Two side rocket up to 4th in the table.
 O'Connor's first game after signing for the club on a permanent basis came five days later, in a 1–0 win over Accrington Stanley.
 O'Connor scored his first Plymouth goal on 7 March 2015, in a 2–0 win over Northampton Town; however, O'Connor suffered a groin injury that kept him out for a month.
-O'Connor made his return to the first team against Mansfield Town on 11 April 2015, which he scored in a 2–1 win, followed up by scoring another goal, in a 1–1 draw against AFC Wimbledon on 14 April 2015.
-They would go on to reach the playoffs, where they would eventually lose out to Wycombe Wanderers 5–3 over two legs in the semifinal.
+O'Connor made his return to the first team against Mansfield Town on 11 April 2015, when he scored in a 2–1 win, followed up by scoring again in a 1–1 draw against AFC Wimbledon on 14 April 2015.
+Argyle reached the playoffs, losing to Wycombe Wanderers 5–3 over two legs in the semi-final.

 Burton Albion

-On 18 July 2015, O'Connor signed a two-year deal with Burton Albion after turning down a contract offer from Plymouth Argyle returning to the club where he had spent the 2012–13 season on loan.
-A successful season was to follow as O'Connor helped his side win promotion to the championship for the first time in their history.
+On 18 July 2015, O'Connor signed a two-year deal with Burton Albion after turning down a contract offer from Plymouth Argyle, returning to the club where he had spent the 2012–13 season on loan.
+O'Connor helped his side win promotion to the Championship for the first time in their history.

 Aberdeen

 On 25 June 2016, O'Connor signed a deal with Aberdeen, subject to International clearance.
 On 7 July 2016, he made his debut in the second leg of the Europa League First qualifying round tie against Fola Esch.
-O'Connor became a regular in the side very quickly and his manager Derek McInnes labelled him'obsessed' and his obsession could make him a star.
+O'Connor became a regular in the side very quickly and manager Derek McInnes labelled him 'obsessed' and his obsession could make him a star.
 On 4 November 2016, he scored his first goal for the club in a 2–1 win away to Partick Thistle.
-O'Connor finished the 2016/2017 season with 3 goals, got to the Scottish league cup and Scottish cup final and helped his side to a 2nd-place finish behind Celtic.
+O'Connor finished the 2016/2017 season with 3 goals, got to the Scottish League Cup and Scottish Cup final and helped his side to a second-place finish behind Celtic.

-O'Connor began the 2017/2018 season in really good form playing in the europa league qualifiers, which his side would eventually go out to Apollol Limassol in the 3rd round.
-O'Connor played a key role in the heart of the defence and sometimes operating in midfield playing every game of the 17/18 season, helping his side to another 2nd-place finish behind Celtic.
+O'Connor began the 2017/2018 season in really good form playing in the Europa League qualifiers, which his side would eventually go out to Apollol Limassol in the third round.
+O'Connor played a key role in the heart of the defence and sometimes operating in midfield playing every game of the 17/18 season, helping his side to another second-place finish behind Celtic.
 Despite Aberdeen trying to tie O'Connor down to a long-term deal, he decided he wanted to return to England.